pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly-motivated PhD students, postdocs, and master students to join my group.
 If you plan to apply to the PhD program in the CSE department and are interested in working with me, please email me.
 I am also looking for research interns.

 ## News
+* 2026/6.
+One paper is accepted by TMLR.
+* 2026/6.
+One paper is accepted by Nature Partner Journals (npj) AI.
 * 2026/5.
 Three papers are accepted by ICML.
 * 2026/4.
 [ProteinAligner](https://www.cell.com/cell-reports-methods/fulltext/S2667-2375(26)00107-4) is published in Cell Reports Methods.
 * 2026/4.
 One paper is accepted by ACL.